ash-jc-allen/favicon-fetcher/README.md

 If you wish to make any changes or improvements to the package, feel free to make a pull request.

-To contribute to this library, please use the following guidelines before submitting your pull request:
+To contribute to this package, please use the following guidelines before submitting your pull request:

 - Write tests for any new functions that are added.
 If you are updating existing code, make sure that the existing tests pass and write more if needed.